andrea-allen/compressnets/README.md

 To use `compressnets`, install the package via the PyPi (or TestPyPi) index via `pip install -i https://test.pypi.org/simple/ compressnets`.

+Compressnets is a package designed for taking sequences of static networks (represented as adjacency matrices) and compressing them to a user-specified reduced number of adjacency matrices.
+For example, say you have contact data at the resolution of 20 seconds, over the course of 24 hours, which can be represented as 4,320 adjacency matrices.
+You might wish to compress the data from the original 4,320 adjacency matrices into the best 20 adjacency matrices that best represent the temporal dynamics.
+The `compressnets` package can help you to progressively aggregate the data into the best 20 representative "snapshots" (single static network valid for a duration of time).

+Pre-print with further details on the compression algorithm and theoretical framework is available [on the arXiv](https://arxiv.org/abs/2205.11566).

 ## Most basic usage
+This example is just to show how to use the package.
+In practice, 3 starting snapshots is unrealistic as there wouldn't be a need to use an algorithm for compressing 3 snapshots into 2, so this example just demonstrates package usage in a simple way.
+See below for a usage demo using a built-in sample network.

 The core elements of `compressnets` are the objects, `network.TemporalNetwork` and `network.Snapshot`, and the algorithm `compression.Compressor.compress(...)`.